[LUM#23] Sarah, age 8: We talk about climate change at school—why?

-So first of all, if your teacher brings it up in class, it’s because climate change
+So first of all, if your teacher brings this up in class, it’s because climate change

 is real!
 Sure, we don’t always see it, but ask around

 to find out what changes have been visible over the past fifty years.
-They’re particularly evident
+They’re clearly visible in

 rising temperatures, but also an increase in

-extreme events like storms, heat waves, and floods.
+extreme events such as storms, heat waves, and floods.
 Climate change

 makes life difficult for many people, especially the most